 1. Costa Rica

-As of July 2022, Costa Rica offers a Digital Nomad visa for remote workers and service providers.
-The permit allows the holder to reside in the county for up to two years (which includes the year-long visa plus a one-year extension).
-Visa holders in Costa Rica are covered for a full income tax exemption from income originating outside Costa Rica.
+Costa Rica boasts stunning natural beauty, from lush rainforests to pristine beaches, making it a paradise for nature lovers and adventure seekers.
+The Remote Workers and Service Providers Digital Nomads visa allows individuals to reside in the county for up to two years (which includes the year-long visa plus a one-year extension).
+Digital nomads in Costa Rica receive a tax exemption from income earned outside Costa Rica.

 Requirements: